Sustainable travel & social project

 Do you want to donate to our social project?
 This year we choose to help the village of Semoisi to built a pre-kindergarten or toddler room.

-1. Offer nature or cultural excursions in the program, like cycling tours, hiking tours and cultural excursions
+1. Nature and cultural excursions, like cycling tours, hiking tours and visit Tribal villages;

-2. Not offer excursions to facilities where animals are kept in captivity
+2. We offer excursions to spot animals in their natural habitat;

-3. Include in the excursions local suppliers such as fishermen, farmers, markets etc.
+3. Excursions to local suppliers such as fishermen, farmers, markets, cooking class our optional.

 In support of Pejego’s commitment to sustainable development, as evidenced on https://pejegotours.com/sustainable-travel/, we actively communicate its policy to suppliers.
 We expect the supplier to have read the sustainability policy and expects the supplier to initiate, or continue to develop and implement, an equivalent sustainability strategy covering the supplier’s impact on the environment, its employees and the local community.